nchoquettelevy/nchoquettelevy.github.io/_pages/publications.md

 ## [Compound Impacts from Droughts and Structural Vulnerability on Human Mobility](https://www.sciencedirect.com/science/article/pii/S2589004222017631)
 Thalheimer, L.; **Choquette-Levy, N.**; and F. Garip.
 Compound impacts from drought and structural vulnerability on human mobility, *iScience*, 25(12): 105491.\\
 \
-*In this paper, we analyze the impacts of compound risks (i.e. multiple climate and social factors that threaten livelihoods) on migration responses to drought in Madagascar, Mexico, and Nepal.*
+*We analyze the impacts of compound risks (i.e. multiple climate and social factors that threaten livelihoods) on migration responses to drought in Madagascar, Mexico, and Nepal.*

 <details>
 <summary>Abstract</summary>